Do you feel confused about placing the ladder against the wall to follow the ladder angle rule?

 1. Ladder Angle Rule/ 4 To 1 Rule/ 4:1 Ladder Ratio

-Well, you might wonder what is actually the ladder angle rule?
-The answer is, according to ladder height calculation the safe angle of any extension, straight, single-pole ladder is called ladder correct angle.
+Well, you might wonder what is called the ladder angle rule?
+The answer is, according to ladder height calculation, the safe angle of any extension, straight, the single-pole ladder is called correct ladder angle.
 And this correct angle is called the ladder angle rule.

-Simply saying, in order to get any leaning ladder safety a ladder should be placed on the ground at a 75-to-75.5-degree angle.
+Simply saying, to get any leaning ladder safety, a ladder should be placed on the ground at a 75-to-75.5-degree angle.

 Although the recommended extension and straight ladder safe angle are 75 to 75.5 degrees.
 On the other hand, another ladder inclined angle is the 67.3-degree angle with a stander deviation of 3.22-degree angle.

 Do you find it difficult to calculate the angle?